ratify-project/ratify-web/docs/plugins/verifier/notation.md

   parameters:
     verificationCertStores:  # maps a Trust Store to KeyManagementProvider resources with certificates
       ca: # trust-store-type
+        ca-certs: # name of the trustStore
+          - <NAMESPACE>/<KEY MANAGEMENT PROVIDER NAME> # namespace/name of the key management provider CRD to include in this trustStore
+      tsa: # trust-store-type
-        certs: # name of the trustStore
+        tsa-certs: # name of the trustStore
           - <NAMESPACE>/<KEY MANAGEMENT PROVIDER NAME> # namespace/name of the key management provider CRD to include in this trustStore
     trustPolicyDoc: # policy language that indicates which identities are trusted to produce artifacts
       version: "1.0"